malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 There are, however, two important constraints on `chords` and `scales`.

 1. All the items of `chords` must have the same number of pitch-classes, and all the items of `scales` must as well.
 This means, for example, you can't go from a major triad to a seventh chord, or from a major scale to a whole-tone scale.
-(You can, however, use scales or chords with any number of pitch-classes you like---as long as that number remains the same.)
-There is a technical reason for this constraint, (namely, that the script works by finding bijective voice-leadings between chords and scales), but in the longterm, I would very much like to remove it.
+(You can, however, use scales or chords with any number of pitch-classes you like---as long as that number remains the same.)[^bijective]
 2. Every scale must be a superset of the associated chord.
 So, for example
     - `"MAJOR_TRIAD"` will work with `"MAJOR_SCALE"`, `"MIXOLYDIAN"`, or any other scale that contains a major triad beginning on its first pitch
     - `"MAJOR_TRIAD"` will *not* work with `"AEOLIAN"`, `"DORIAN"`, etc., because these scales contain a minor triad beginning on their first pitch

+[^bijective]: There is a technical reason for this constraint, (namely, that the script works by finding bijective voice-leadings between chords and scales), but in the longterm, I would very much like to remove it.

 Both `chords` and `scales` will be looped through if they are shorter than `foot_pcs`.
 REF:harmony_example3 illustrates with the following short loop: